The Foyer Creation Project

 7. Who all is overseeing this project?

-In addition to the SLT oversight, a dedicated Building Committee has been formed, which includes members of the church leadership, facilities team, and congregation.
-They have been working with a licensed architect and well-referenced contractors to ensure the project is handled with transparency, stewardship, and care.
+In addition to the SLT oversight, a dedicated “Foyer Project Team” has been formed, which includes members of the church leadership and those with specific experience and gifts from the congregation.
+We all have been working with a highly experienced licensed architect and well-referenced contractors to ensure the project is handled with transparency, stewardship, excellence and care.

 8. What has been and will be the process/timeline for this project?

-Spring/Summer 2025 - We had 3 General Contractors review our plans, explore the building with their subcontractors, and submit estimates on what they thought the project would cost.
+• Spring 2025 - We had three GCs (general contractors) review our plans, explore the building with their subcontractors and submit estimates on what they thought the project would cost.

-November 16, 2025 - Pledge Sunday, then reassess our financial needs
+• November 16, 2025 - Pledge Sunday, to determine fnncail feasibility of project.
+We will reassess our financial needs after receiving these pledges.

 9. What if we are unable to raise the goal of $450k?